Go With The Flow

 So, have a separate bin specifically for sanitary pads and other biohazardous wastes.
 Make sure to pick a bin with a lid to prevent curious children and pets from getting their hands/paws on the waste.

 Once you’re done, wash your hands with soap and water.
-This is really basic, not explaining further.
+This is basic, and not explained further.

 I mean, isn’t it a thumb rule that sanitary pads shouldn’t be flushed down the toilet as it can clog the drainage??
 Before that, isn’t it common sense!?